caprenter/bingley-music-town/docs/_includes/previous-events.md

 {% for event in events %}
 {% assign mod2 = forloop.index | modulo: 2 %}
 {% if event.Date < dateToday  %}
+{% if event.Artists and event.Artists != nil and event.Artists != "" %}

 {% comment %}
   If this is a venue page, we only want events that happened at that venue.